 9. I have a PCP agreement, the term of which has been extended – will the mileage cap still the same as stated in my agreement?

 Yes.
 We can confirm that we will pro-rata the mileage cap on PCP agreements, so there’s no disadvantage to you.
-For example, if your agreement was for 36 months, with a mileage cap of 10,000 miles per annum (30,000 in total), the cap will be extended by 2,500 to 32,500 (2,500 being equivalent of 3 months mileage).
+For example, if you selected a 3 month payment break and your agreement was for 36 months, with a mileage cap of 10,000 miles per annum (30,000 in total), the cap will be extended by 2,500 to 32,500 (2,500 being equivalent of 3 months mileage).

 10. I’d like to settle / close my agreement, how do I do this?